chris-hld/hoac/README.md

 Reference implementation for papers:

-[C. Hold, L. McCormack, A. Politis and V. Pulkki, "Perceptually-Motivated Spatial Audio Codec for Higher-Order Ambisonics Compression", Accepted at IEEE ICASSP, 2024]
+[C. Hold, L. McCormack, A. Politis and V. Pulkki, "Perceptually-Motivated Spatial Audio Codec for Higher-Order Ambisonics Compression", IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2024.]

 [C. Hold, L. McCormack, A. Politis and V. Pulkki, "Optimizing Higher-Order Directional Audio Coding with Adaptive Mixing and Energy Matching for Ambisonic Compression and Upmixing," 2023 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), 2023.]